awslabs/aws-greengrass-labs-certificate-rotator/backend/README.md

 cdk deploy
 ```

-Deploy with a Private CA certificate ID to select Private CA to issue certificates.
+Deploy with a Private CA ID to select Private CA to issue certificates.
 Default values for validity and signing algorithm will be used.

 ```
 cdk deploy -c PcaCaId=deadbeef-1111-face-2222-0123456789ab